c1ndygao/cindygao.com/README.md

-## cindygao.com ...some general musings and personal projects
+## some general musings and personal projects

 #### people you don't know but should